tahazaryab/tahazaryab/README.md

 ### Hi there 👋
-- 🎓 Computer Science at University of Waterloo
+- 🎓 Computer Science @ University of Waterloo
 - 📬 Feel free to connect with me on [Linkedin!](https://www.linkedin.com/in/tahazaryab/)

 <!--